-"We'll put coconuts in the slings because they aren't being nice to us," Escobedo said.
+"We'll put coconuts in the slings because they aren't being nice to us."

+Escobedo said.
 "It's a very gentle bit of black humor in a rather hopeless situation."

-A few yards away, next to a whitewashed lighthouse, the border fence is made of chain link.
-A van was parked on either side with public address systems on their roofs.
-People were able climb up to the microphones and say whatever they wanted to the people on the other side.
+A few yards away, next to a whitewashed lighthouse, the border fence is made of chain link and a van is parked on either side with public address systems on their roofs.
+People can climb up to the microphones and say whatever they want to the people on the other side.

-"The poet Robert Frost said, 'Good fences make good neighbors, but bad fences don't make good neighbors,' " an unidentified man said in English from the Tijuana van.
+"The poet Robert Frost said, 'Good fences make good neighbors, but bad fences don't make good neighbors," an unidentified man said in English from the Tijuana van.